becomeacoder/aboutV2ray/README.md

-# Things about how to configure v2ray.
+# Things about configure v2ray.